-The ACT State Emergency Service (ACTSES) is a volunteer emergency service organisation which gives immediate assistance to the community during emergencies and disasters.
-SES volunteers provide emergency response to the community of the ACT 24 hours a day, seven days a week.
+The ACT State Emergency Service (SES) is a volunteer emergency service organisation which gives immediate assistance to the community during emergencies and disasters.
+ACTSES Volunteers provide community response to flood and storm 24 Hours a day, seven days a week.

 To become an ACTSES volunteer phone (02) 6207 8451 or visit the Joining the SES page.